-The Moravian Philosophy Department sets out to awaken and nurture in students a curiosity for ultimate questions and a desire for an objective investigation into reality through critical, reflective and imaginative processes.
-We strive to produce students with clear thinking abilities; good argumentative skills; tolerance of different beliefs, perspectives and views, without thinking they need to be equally true; and with sensitivity of the societal values, such as justice, tolerance, and human rights, which are essential for a vibrant and flourishing democratic society.
+The Moravian Philosophy Department sets out to awaken and nurture in students a curiosity for ultimate questions and a desire for an objective investigation into reality through critical, reflective, and imaginative processes.
+We strive to produce students with clear thinking abilities; excellent good argumentative and writing skills; tolerance of different beliefs, perspectives, and views, without thinking they need to be equally true; and with sensitivity toward societal values, such as justice, tolerance, and human rights, which are essential for a vibrant and flourishing democratic society.

-- To give students a comprehensive presentation through primary texts of the major philosophers and philosophies of the Western philosophical tradition.
+- To give students a comprehensive presentation through primary texts of the major philosophers and philosophies of the Western philosophical tradition and non-Western traditions.

 - To give students the logical tools to evaluate arguments and to construct good arguments.